score-json/nlohmann_json/TSF/trustable/statements/JLS-13.md

       - "https://github.com/nlohmann/json/releases"
 ---

-For changes that affect the behaviour or public API of the nlohmann/json library, contributors manually update the user documentation and regenerate the documentation site.
+For changes that affect the behaviour or public API of the nlohmann/json library, contributors manually update the library documentation and regenerate the json.nlohmann.me documentation site.